 This study underlines the safety and feasibility of TeFOX or TeFOX plus trastuzumab regimen for patients with localized GC.
 Neoadjuvant therapy is the standard of care for localized GC.
-Recently the FLOT4 study demonstrated the superiority of FLOT perioperative regimen in comparison to ECX regimen[6,7].
-In particular, while ECX led to 6% TRG1A complete response, the FLOT4 gave rise to 16% of TRG1 (95%CI: 10%-23).
-These results are comparable with previous studies like OEO5[11] and ST03 trials[12] which showed a TRG1a rate of 7% and 8%, respectively.
-In most clinical trials testing combination of chemotherapies with taxane, the proportion of patients with complete pathological response are similar to the ones obtained with FLOT regimen, with complete responses ranging from 14% to 20%[13,14].
-In our study, we have observed 36% of TRG1a (95%CI: 19-62).
-Such data compares favourably to previous trials and suggests that the TeFOX regimen might be at least as efficient as other taxane based regimens.
-Importantly, relapse rate is small, 21% of relapse (95%CI: 8-43) with a median follow up of more than two years.
-In FLOT4 trial, the relapse rate at 2 years are 57% and 47% for ECX and FLOT4 regimen[6].
+Recently, the FLOT4 study demonstrated the superiority of FLOT perioperative regimen in comparison to the ECX regimen[6,7].
+In particular, while ECX led to 6% TRG1A complete response, the FLOT4 regimen increased the rate to 16% of TRG1 (95%CI: 10%-23%).
+These results are comparable with previous studies like the OEO5[11] and ST03 trials[12], which showed a TRG1a rate of 7% and 8%, respectively.
+In most clinical trials testing combination of chemotherapies with taxane, the proportion of patients with complete pathological response are similar to the ones obtained with the FLOT regimen, with complete responses ranging from 14% to 20%[13,14].
+In our study, we observed 36% of TRG1a (95%CI: 19%-62%).
+Such data compares favourably to previous trials and suggests that the TeFOX regimen might be at least as efficient as other taxane-based regimens.
+Importantly, the relapse rate is low, at 21% (95%CI: 8%-43%), with a median follow up of more than 2 years.
+In the FLOT4 trial, the relapse rates at 2 years were 57% and 47% for ECX and FLOT4 regimen, respectively[6].
 Interestingly, no patients with TRG1a had a relapse, suggesting that complete response is a good surrogate to predict absence of recurrence.
 No clinical variable was associated with complete response or recurrence.
-Notably, neither singet ring cell presence nor the number of cycles of neoadjuvant chemotherapy were associated with relapse or complete response.
+Notably, neither signet ring cell presence nor the number of cycles of neoadjuvant chemotherapy were associated with relapse or complete response.

-In our study, TeFOX perioperative chemotherapy gives rise to grade 3-4 side effects in 30% of the patients (95%CI: 14-55).
-The main toxicities observed are asthenia and neuropathy.
-Such results are very similar to the FLOT regimen which induced 34% of grade 3-4 toxicity.
-In FLOT4 trial, 52% of patients have grade 3-4 neutropenia but in our series only 10% are observed.
-The difference probably relies on the systematic and prophylactic use of G-CSF.
-Higher rate of neuropathy was observed in our study.
-This difference may rely on a higher number of chemotherapy cycles.
-Similarly, surgery morbidity is comparable to FLOT prospective randomized trial.
-Not surprisingly, we have observed a higher incidence of complications with esophagectomy.
-Interestingly, adjuvant treatment could not be started in 5 patients and had to be stopped in 14 patients because of major side effects.
+In our study, TeFOX perioperative chemotherapy gives rise to grade 3-4 side effects in 30% of the patients (95%CI: 14%-55%).
+The main toxicities observed were asthenia and neuropathy.
+Such results are very similar to the FLOT regimen, which induced 34% grade 3-4 toxicity.
+In the FLOT4 trial, 52% of patients had grade 3-4 neutropenia, but in our series only 10% was observed.
+The difference is likely due to the systematic and prophylactic use of G-CSF.
+Higher rates of neuropathy were observed in our study.
+This difference may be due to a higher number of chemotherapy cycles.
+Similarly, surgery morbidity is comparable to the FLOT prospective randomized trial.
+Not surprisingly, we observed a higher incidence of complications with esophagectomy.
+Interestingly, adjuvant treatment could not be started in five patients and had to be stopped in 14 patients because of major side effects.
 The incidence of grade 3-4 side effects reached 60% and required treatment arrest for most patients.
 Such data suggest a higher toxicity of adjuvant therapy than neoadjuvant therapy.

 Limitations of our study include the retrospective and monocentric design and a selection of patients with good performance status.
-However, we believe that such data support that TeFOX results might be comparable to FLOT regimen results and could be used in neoadjuvant setting of localized gastric and gastroesophageal junction cancer.
+However, we believe that such data support the notion that TeFOX results might be comparable to FLOT regimen results and could be used in the neoadjuvant setting of localized gastric and gastro-oesophageal junction cancer.

-In conclusion, our study gives information on safety and efficacy of TeFOX regimen in perioperative setting of localized gastric and gastroesophageal junction cancer.
+In conclusion, our study provides information on the safety and efficacy of the TeFOX regimen in a perioperative setting of localized gastric and gastro-oesophageal junction cancer.
 These data support further development in phase II clinical trials.

 ARTICLE HIGHLIGHTS